The Kolmogorov-Arnold representation theorem revisited: New versions of the KA representation

 The proof provides some insights regarding the structure of the KA representation.
 Although one might find the construction of $\Psi:[0,1]^d\rightarrow [0,1]$ in the proof very artificial, a substantial amount of neighborhood information persists under $\Psi.$ Indeed, points that are close are often mapped to nearby values.
 If for instance $\bx_1, \bx_2\in [0,1]^d$ are two points coinciding in all components up to the $k$-th $B$-adic digit, then, $\Psi(\bx_1)$ and $\Psi(\bx_2)$ coincide up to the $kd$-th $B$-adic digit.
 In this sense, the KA representation can be viewed as a two step procedure, where the first step $\Psi$ does some extreme dimension reduction.
 Compared to low-dimensional random embeddings which by the Johnson-Lindenstrauss lemma nearly preserve the Euclidean distances among points, there seems, however, to be no good general characterization of how the interior function changes distances.

-The points of discontinuity of $\Psi$ are all points with finite $B$-adic representation.
+The function $\Psi$ is discontinuous at all points with finite $B$-adic representation.
 The map $\Psi$ defines moreover an order relation on $[0,1]^d$ via $\bx <\by :\Leftrightarrow \Psi(\bx) < \Psi(\by).$ For $B=d=2,$ the inverse map $\Psi^{-1}$ is often called the Morton order and coincides, up to a rotation of $90$ degrees, with the $z$-curve in the theory of space-filling curves (\cite{Bader2013}, Section 7.2).

-If $f$ is a piecewise constant function on a dyadic grid, the outer function $g$ is also piecewise constant with the same number of pieces.
+If $f$ is a piecewise constant function on a dyadic grid, the outer function $g$ is also piecewise constant.
 As a negative result, we show that for this representation, smoothness of $f$ does not translate into smoothness on $g.$

 \begin{lem} Let $k$ be a positive integer.
 Consider representation \eqref{eq.Z_curve_represent} for $B=2$ and let $g$ be as in the proof of Lemma \ref{lem.KA_lem}. \begin{compactitem} \item[(i)] If $f:\R^d \rightarrow \R$ is piecewise constant on the $2^{kd}$ hypercubes $\times_{j=1}^d (\ell_j 2^{-k}, (\ell_j +1)2^{-k}),$ with $\ell_1, \ldots, \ell_d \in \{0,2^k-1\},$ then $g$ is a piecewise constant function on the intervals $(\ell 2^{-kd}, (\ell+1)2^{-kd}),$ $\ell=0,\ldots,2^{kd}-1.$ \item[(ii)] If $f(x)=x,$ then $g$ is discontinuous. \end{compactitem} \end{lem}